 The need for environmental protection is generally not disputed and much has been done to reduce industrial and consumer related pollution.
 However, building an effective environmental management system according to the ISO 14001 cycle of plan, implement, check and review is not easy and is not as simple as writing a policy and ensuring its execution.
 Effective implementation of such a system requires alignment with other company commitments such as structural integrity and financial liability.
 In reality, enhancing environmental performance is limited by the opportunities for improvement.
 Forcing through improvements generally results in tension within the organization, lack of alignment and buy-in and bulky procedures that gather dust on the shelf.

-This approach encompasses a side-by-side assessment of the differing societal perspectives by compiling a list of issues (or environmental business risks) from a comprehensive analysis of interactions between activities and environmental and social sensitivities; the equivalent of a safety HAZID, with a twist.
+This approach encompasses a side-by-side assessment of the differing societal perspectives (meta perspective) by compiling a list of issues (or environmental business risks) from a comprehensive analysis of interactions between activities and environmental and social sensitivities; the equivalent of a safety HAZID, with a twist.

 For each of the resulting 40 to 60 environmental issues, an objective assessment of ecological impacts is prepared while being conscious of the limitations of environmental science, such as its struggle to assess cumulative impacts.
 On the more subjective side of the equation, the expectations of stakeholders, such as their motivation and influence is considered.
 Finally, legislation and company standards are reviewed to ascertain any differences in these three assessments.

 Two main response strategies are distinguished: impact reduction which is reducing the physical environmental impact by, for instance, reducing the use of resources, by reducing emissions or discharges or by reducing noise emissions.
 The other response strategy is risk communication which is increasing the acceptance of the risk by better explaining the acceptability of the risk, by challenging the motives of stakeholders or by sharing control with stakeholders.
 A combination of the two strategies is often required.